Sifu difficulty settings: Is there a difficulty slider at launch?

-Sifu is an incredibly brutal martial arts game that can prove tricky for even the best Kung-Fu masters, so many players will be wondering if there’s a difficulty setting or slider option.
+Sifu’s incredibly brutal martial arts can prove tricky for even the greatest of Kung-Fu masters, and so many players will be questioning if there are difficulty settings.
 Well, we have the answer to that question right here.

-There’s no denying that Sifu is a difficult game.
-Whether it’s getting greedy with the punches or mistiming a counter, Sifu’s enemies can wipe the floor with you.
-In fact, even the game’s regular grunts can make short work of you if you’re not careful.
+There’s no denial that Sifu is a difficult game.
+Whether you’re getting greedy with the punches or mistiming a counter, Sifu’s enemies will wipe the floor with you at one point or another.
+In fact, even the regular grunts can make short work of you if you’re not careful.

 While the Kung-Fu action may look fast and fluid, death is never far away.
 Receiving a few furious punches is all that it takes to completely ruin a run.
 Fortunately, Sifu’s unique death mechanic can bring you back into the action – albeit a bit older and a little more powerful.